-Table 19 contains a summary of road mileage by classification where 25 mph target speeds will be added to the MPOHT.
+Table 20 contains a summary of road mileage by classification where 25 mph target speeds are proposed to be added to the MPOHT.
 These roads are located in the Urban Road Code and do not currently have a target speed identified in an adopted master plan.
 A total of 180 road segments were identified with a combined mileage of 49.3 miles.
 These segments represent 4.2 percent of the total road mileage in the MPOHT.
-A detailed table and maps summarizing these locations is provided by Urban Road Code area in Appendix E.
+A detailed table and maps summarizing these proposed locations is provided by Urban Road Code area in Appendix E.

-Table 19: Urban Road Code- Designation of 25 mph Target Speed
+Table 20: Urban Road Code- Designation of 25 mph Target Speed